-Contrary to induction motors, synchronous motors are basically not self-starting, despite some self-exciting configurations can be found for some small size applications.
-Production of the rotor’s magnetic field for these types electric motors does not depend on the current, and the rate of rotation for a synchronous motor is pegged to the line frequency.
+Contrary to induction motors, synchronous motors are basically not self-starting, despite some self-exciting configurations that can be found for some small size applications.
+Production of the rotor’s magnetic field for these types of electric motors does not depend on the current, and the rate of rotation for a synchronous motor is pegged to the line frequency.
 In other words, the rotation of the shaft for synchronous types of electric motors is at a synchronized speed with the frequency of the supply current.

 What makes them interesting for industrial sizes with higher power demands is their high efficiency of turning AC power into work and their ability of power factor correction.
-It means they can operate at unity power factor that suggests equal real power of the load to the apparent power of the circuit.
+It means they can operate at a unity power factor that suggests equal real power of the load to the apparent power of the circuit.

 Synchronous AC motors come in two types: non-excited and DC-excited.
-The non-excited synchronous types of electric motors are further classified into three categories of permanent magnet, reluctance, and hysteresis types.
+The non-excited synchronous types of electric motors are further classified into three categories of the permanent magnet, reluctance, and hysteresis types.

 Non-excited Synchronous Motors

 Non-excited synchronous types of electric motors are designed in a way to have their rotor follow the synchronized rotating field in different steps, which would produce a constant field.
 When the rotor of non-excited synchronous motors rotates, it interacts with the stator.
-The interaction between the stator field poles and rotor results in the rotor becoming electromagnetic with north and south poles.
+The interaction between the stator field poles and rotor results in the rotor becoming electromagnetic with the north and south poles.
 The rotor of these types of electric motors has a high retentivity, which means it has a strong ability to retain or resist magnetization.

 As already mentioned, there are three types of non-excited synchronous motors, namely permanent magnet, reluctance, and hysteresis synchronous motors.
 Let us discuss them further in the following.

 In permanent magnet synchronous types of electric motors, the steel rotor is attached to a permanent magnet such as a neodymium magnet that provides the uninterrupted continuous magnetic field.
-This is realized by the interaction of rotor with the rotating field produced by the stator that has the alternating current supply connected to it.
-The permanent of the rotor is locked to the rotating field of the stator, which induces a synchronous speed of rotation for the rotor.
+This is realized by the interaction of the rotor with the rotating field produced by the stator that has the alternating current supply connected to it.
+The permanent of rotor is locked to the rotating field of the stator, which induces a synchronous speed of rotation for the rotor.
 This design is similar to brushless DC motors that will be discussed later.

 For starting of these types of electric motors, you need to have a variable-frequency source because the rotor for this design is a permanent magnet producing a constant magnetic field.
 The speed control is done using direct torque control and field-oriented control.

-The rotor for reluctance synchronous types of electric motors, which does not have any windings, is made of ferromagnetic material on which non-permanent magnetic poles are induced.
+The rotor for reluctance synchronous types of electric motors, which do not have any windings, is made of ferromagnetic material on which non-permanent magnetic poles are induced.
 The reason for the name is that it generates torque using magnetic reluctance, i.e. which is a measure for the resistance or opposition of the material to magnetic flux.